linux-nerd/data-structures.js/README.md

 [![Coverage Status](https://coveralls.io/repos/github/linux-nerd/data-structures.js/badge.svg)](https://coveralls.io/github/linux-nerd/data-structures.js)

 # Background
 There are neither a lot of resources on internet nor any book which guides and dictates best practices in the implementation of popular Data Structures using Javascript.
-The purpose of this library is to provide cooked implementation of populare data structures in javascript.
+The purpose of this library is to provide cooked implementation of popular data structures in javascript.

 # Installation
 npm - `npm install @js-labs/data-structures`